Where To Find Wildlife In The Winter

 SURF SCOTER

-Surf scoters are mostly black with a large, sloping orange bill and white patches on top of the head and back of the neck.
+Surf scoters are mostly black with a large, sloping orange bill, a yellow eye ring, and white patches on top of the head and back of the neck.
 They can be commonly found around Fourth of July Beach, Cattle Point, and South Beach on San Juan Island.

 LONG-TAILED DUCK

-Unlike other waterfowl, the Long-tailed Duck wears its "breeding" plumage only in the winter.
-Males have very long and slender tail feathers (hence the name).
+Males have very long and slender tail feathers (hence the name), and a pink band around a dark gray bill.
+In winter, the male has a dark cheek patch on a mainly white head and neck, a dark breast, and mostly white body, while the female's head and neck are white with a dark crown.
 The best place to look for Long-tailed ducks is Jackson Beach, Fourth of July Beach, and South Beach on San Juan Island.

 AMERICAN WIGEON